rohithtex61-arch/TEMPLE-PILGRIMAGE-AND-CROWD-MANAGEMENT-SYSTEM-/README.md

 # TEMPLE-PILGRIMAGE-AND-CROWD-MANAGEMENT-SYSTEM-
- pilgrim flow monitoring, queue management, online booking, QR code verification, and live queue image updates to reduce waiting time and improve the overall pilgrimage experience.
-The system is designed using modern web technologies to provide a responsive, user-friendly, and efficient solution for both pilgrims and temple administrators.
+A smart web-based system for managing temple pilgrim flow through real-time crowd monitoring, queue management, online booking, and QR-based verification to enhance safety and improve the pilgrimage experience.